Monthly Archives: October 2012

 Inspired by muhummara, a Turkish spread typically made from roasted red peppers and walnuts, this stunning and addicting spread is perfect for festive occasions or any regular day of the week.
 Serve with warmed pita triangles.
 Recipe and photo courtesy of Betsy DiJulio, from The Blooming Platter Cookbook: A Harvest of Seasonal Vegan Recipes* (© 2011, Vegan […]

 Though anise-flavored fennel is a great veggie, most of us don’t think to use it for everyday meals.
-Sautéed with leeks and mushrooms, it makes a nice accompaniment to pasta and grain dishes.
+Sautéed with leeks and mushrooms, it makes a simple side dish that’s a nice accompaniment to pasta and grain dishes.
+Photos by Hannah Kaminsky.